-Although surgery is often the last option after those regenerative techniques have been attempted (in many cases, the regenerative options work well enough that surgery isn’t needed), it can help you move around freely again after the healing period is over.
+Although surgery is often the last option after those orthobiologic techniques have been attempted (in many cases, the orthobiologic options work well enough that surgery isn’t needed), it can help you move around freely again after the healing period is over.
 This all depends on how badly you managed to hurt yourself while trying to have fun during those warm summer months.

 Don’t let a fear of an injury stop you from having fun.
 Now that you know that you have options in case you do hurt yourself, you can relax and enjoy your time outdoors on the weekends.
 Those summer days won’t last forever, and at some point, you’ll end up back indoors when the weather turns.
 What we’re trying to say is that you should enjoy the weather while it lasts.